-Vaccines used in Canada are very safe.
-They are developed in accordance with the highest standards and are continually monitored for safety and effectiveness.
+Vaccines used in Canada are safe and effective.
+They are developed to meet the highest standards and are continually monitored for safety and effectiveness.

 As with any medical procedure, immunization has some risks.
 Individuals may react differently to vaccines.
 When considering immunization, both the risks and the benefits should be discussed with a qualified health care provider.
 The benefits of immunization are substantial and well documented.

 To read more on vaccine safety: